 A Living Legacy

-The years have shown that the legacy of those who worked to establish Yellowstone National Park in 1872 was far greater than simply preserving a unique landscape.
+The legacy of those who worked to establish Yellowstone National Park in 1872 was far greater than simply preserving a unique landscape.
 This one act has led to a lasting concept—the national park idea.
 This idea conceived wilderness to be the inheritance of all people, who gain more from an experience in nature than from private exploitation of the land.

 The national park idea was part of a new view of the nation’s responsibility for the public domain.
 By the end of the 1800s, many thoughtful people no longer believed that wilderness should be fair game for the first person who could claim and plunder it.
 They believed its fruits were the rightful possession of all the people, including those yet unborn.
 Besides the areas set aside as national parks, still greater expanses of land were placed into national forests and other reserves so the United States’ natural wealth—in the form of lumber, grazing, minerals, and recreation lands—would not be consumed at once by the greed of a few, but would perpetually benefit all.